Jackpots of $1.9 billion up for grabs in two US lotteries | Sports-Games

 Jackpots of $1.9 billion up for grabs in two US lotteries

-The drawing, set for 11 p.m.
-EDT (0300 GMT on Tuesday), is the 36th since the last Powerball winner hit the jackpot on New Year's Day.
-If players still feel lucky after Monday's drawing, they will have a chance on Tuesday to take a $1.1 billion jackpot in the multistate Mega Millions, the fifth-largest prize in that game's history.
+A Powerball drawing for $800 million, one of the largest jackpots in the history of that U.S. lottery game, was held on Monday, ahead of a separate drawing for an even larger prize, $1.1 billion, up for grabs in the Mega Millions sweepstakes.

-An estimated $1.9 billion is up for grabs this week as both multistate lotteries in the United States hold drawings for some of the richest jackpots in their histories.
-On Monday, Powerball players will vie for $800 million, the sixth-largest grand prize in the lottery's history.
-The drawing, set for 11 p.m.
-EDT (0300 GMT on Tuesday), is the 36th since the last Powerball winner hit the jackpot on New Year's Day.
+The Multi-State Lottery Association, which sponsors both games, was expected to announce early on Tuesday whether anyone purchased a ticket bearing the six winning numbers from Monday night's latest Powerball drawing: 19-7-68-53-11-23.
+If a winning ticket were purchased, the lucky player or players holding it could lay claim to a jackpot worth more than $800 million, the sixth-largest Powerball grand prize ever.
+Should a winner choose to accept it in a single lump sum, the prize carries a cash value of about $385 million, lottery officials said.

-If players still feel lucky after Monday's drawing, they will have a chance on Tuesday to take a $1.1 billion jackpot in the multistate Mega Millions, the fifth-largest prize in that game's history.
-The Mega Millions drawing will be held at 11 p.m.
-EDT on Tuesday (0300 GMT on Wednesday).
-Its jackpot was last won on Dec.
-8.
+Monday's drawing was the 36th since the last Powerball winner hit the jackpot on New Year's Day 2024.
+Anyone still feeling lucky will have a chance on Tuesday to take a $1.1 billion jackpot in the multistate Mega Millions, the fifth-largest prize in that game's history.

-Both purses are still below the largest lottery prize total in U.S. history.
-That came in November 2022 when a single ticket holder in California won a $2.04 billion Powerball jackpot.
-In both lotteries, winner or winners must match the correct six double-digit numbers on a $2 ticket.
+Even at $1.9 billion combined, the two purses at stake on Monday and Tuesday were still below the largest single lottery prize total in U.S. history.
+That came in November 2022 when a lone ticket holder in California won a $2.04 billion Powerball jackpot.
+In both lotteries, winner or winners must match the correct six numbers on a $2 ticket.

 The odds of winning the Powerball jackpot are listed as one in 292.2 million.
 The odds of winning the Mega Millions are listed as one in 302.6 million.